Sciencesing/WEDesignWebsite-Copy/about.md

 permalink: /about/
 ---
 # HEY THERE!
 Welcome to our website!
-It is so nice to have you here. **Warning, there are a lot of heavy metal fans!**
+It is so nice to have you here. **Fair warning, there are a quite a few heavy metal fans!**

 ### FUN FACT
 --------------------------------